 1. Introduction

 Vanilla is a vital ingredient for many industries worldwide and has become an important cash crop for smallholder farmers and local economies around the tropics.
-The world market for this spice, which is naturally obtained from the fruit of the Vanilla Plum. ex Mill. plant, is estimated at 1.26 billion dollars [1].
+The world market for this spice, which is naturally obtained from the fruit of the Vanilla Plum. ex Mill. plant, is estimated at USD 1.26 billion [1].
 However, the vanilla crop faces important threats due to significant genetic erosion and vulnerability of the crop’s wild relatives [2].
 FAO data suggest the world production of vanilla was about 8000 tonnes per year between 2010 and 2019 [3], with the main producers being Madagascar (3033 tons/yr), Indonesia (1965 tons/yr), Mexico (710 tons/yr), Papua New Guinea (491 tons/yr), and China (431 tons/yr), according to the FAOSTAT 2022 [1].

 Over 90% of vanilla is produced in countries that are outside the natural range of the crop and its wild relatives.
 Vanilla planifolia Andrews, the main crop species, is native to Middle America.
 Outside of the neotropics, vanilla plants do not fruit on their own due to the lack of natural pollinators [4,5].
-In vanilla plantations, flowers of V. planifolia are therefore mainly pollinated artificially.
-The lack of natural pollinators in the major vanilla producing countries forces farmers to rely on hand pollination alone, a very labor-intensive and delicate activity [6].
+In vanilla plantations, flowers of V. planifolia are, therefore, mainly pollinated artificially.
+The lack of natural pollinators in the major vanilla-producing countries forces farmers to rely on hand pollination alone, a very labor-intensive and delicate activity [6].
 As hand pollination results in higher pollination rates and thus yields compared to natural pollination, this technique has been applied in all commercial vanilla plantations worldwide, including those in neotropical countries [7].

 Little is known about the natural pollination and phenology of species belonging to the orchid genus Vanilla in their natural habitat [8].
 Vanilla species are mostly pollinated by means of autonomous self-pollination or animal vectors [9–13], yet few studies provide undisputed evidence on pollination events.
-Pollination by Euglossini has been confirmed for the close relatives of Vanilla planifolia, and these so-called orchid bees are suggested as the effective pollinators of most Neotropical Vanilla species (e.g., refs.
-[8,9,11,13–17]), by means which include food-deception, nectar rewards or fragrance rewards [8,13].
-Given the scarcity of evidence of the natural pollination of V. planifolia itself, despite the publication of several works attempting to address the issue (see review below), the actual pollinators and mechanism is still debated.
-However, studies agree that even when bees are present, the natural fertilization is rather infrequent, and thus unreliable for commercial production.
+Pollination by Euglossini has been confirmed for the close relatives of Vanilla planifolia, and these so-called orchid bees are suggested as the effective pollinators of most Neotropical Vanilla species (e.g., [8,9,11,13–17]), by means that include food-deception, nectar rewards, or fragrance rewards [8,13].
+Given the scarcity of evidence of the natural pollination of V. planifolia itself, despite the publication of several works attempting to address the issue (see review below), the actual pollinators and mechanisms are still debated.
+However, studies agree that even when bees are present, natural fertilization is rather infrequent and thus unreliable for commercial production.